Whether you are moving, heading on vacation or going on an extended business trip, you’ll occasionally find it necessary to travel with your dog.

 Bottom Line: We wish Petmate would use metal, rather than plastic hardware for these crates, but as mentioned earlier, this is a relatively simple problem to resolve.
 Aside from that, the Sky Kennel appears to work well for airline travel, it is available in sizes large enough for big dogs, and it comes with many of the extras (such as food and water bowls) that you’ll need.

-About: The Ultra Vari Kennel is one of the best crates available for traveling with your pet.
+About: The Ultra Vari Kennel is one of the best dog travel crates available for flying with large breeds.
 It satisfies virtually every criterion most airlines impose on owners, and it comes with several “extras” that you and your pet will appreciate.

 User Reviews: Most owners who tried the Petmate Ultra Vari Kennel were very happy with their purchase.
 Seventy-six percent of the owners who tried the kennel rated it as a 4- or 5-star product and most characterized it as sturdy, dependable and easy to use.
 Most of the complaints related to shipping or packaging problems.